CheesyPooofs/Bead-Sprite-Printer-V2/README.md

 Custom Marlin firmware - Based off the Marlin firmware used for 3d printers, this custom version has additional g code commands that allows more customized features with the machine as well as communication to the helper arduino

 beadv2_converter - this is the main python project that converts images to pixellated images matching the color pallet of the machine.
 It also converts the image to g code for the machine to run

+Electrical - Doesnt show the electical or wiring changes made but contains schematic for marlin as well as some close up photos of wiring (sorry!)